|Words only (no formatting, figures, tables, or photographs) from 1991 book shown below|

 Driver propensity to take risk as indicated by chosen speed and following headway (gap between a driver's vehicle and one in front) was measured in a series of observational studies [Wasielewski 1984; Evans and Wasielewski 1983] in which oncoming cars were photographed from freeway overpasses.
 The license-plate number, read from the photograph, was used to extract from state files the driving record, sex, and age of the registered owner.
 A photographed driver judged not to differ in age or sex from the registered owner was assumed to be the owner.

-Wasielewski's study in which the measured variable associated with risk
+from Evans and Wasielewski's study in which the measured variable

-are insufficient to permit plotting separate relations for males and
+observational data are insufficient to permit plotting separate relations for

 fast was more common for males than for females, and more common for younger drivers than older drivers" [Carsten, Tight, and Southwell 1989].